KaranChandekar/TabsProject/README.md

 # Tabs

 I created a tabs project using html, css and javascript.
+It simply shows active tab and hide inactice tabs.

 ## Creater